JenniferM-BShulyak/shark_attacks/README.md

     g.
 Cleaned up sex: Sorting function written and applied to clean up the entries for the sex of the "victims."

  4. Exported the dataset as CSV.
+ 5. Interactive Tableau Dashboard created.
+Click on the shark buttons to look at information about the main species identified in incidents.
  ______________________________________________________________________________

   ## Dashboard: